-We offered our services as landscape architects to the Walworth Society to review the current use of Liverpool Grove, located off the Walworth Road.
-Our initial task was to analyse whether Liverpool Grove would be a suitable road to adopt the principals of ‘Shared Space’.
-Our analysis concluded it was and our landscape architect’s therefore developed a landscape design to suit this end.
+We offered our professional landscape architect ‘s services to the Walworth Society and were tasked with reviewing the current use of Liverpool Grove, located off the Walworth Road.
+Our initial landscape architect ‘s task was to analyse whether Liverpool Grove would be a suitable road to adopt the principals of ‘Shared Space’.
+Our analysis concluded it was and our landscape architects therefore developed a landscape design to suit this end.

 It was possible to introduce trees into our landscape design whilst retaining the attractive vista of the church due to the wide building to building frontage.
 The exiting parking layout could be rearranged to accommodate all the existing parking numbers on one side of the street.
 Finally, the introduction of seating, cycle storage and the laying of a new paved surface from building frontage to building frontage could all combine to transform this space from a residential road to linear square.
-A suitable setting for the Grade 1 listed St Peter’s Church.
+This reconfigured landscape design would provide a suitable setting for the Grade 1 listed St Peter’s Church and provide a high quality space in which local residents could relax.

 Our landscape architects made a presentation of our landscape design for Liverpool Grove to the Walworth Society and other interested parties.
 This generated much discussion and enthusiasm to drive this project forward.